farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 > Between the Indus and the Hydaspes lies Taxila, a city which is large and has most excellent laws.
 > **Strabo, Geographica**

-I recently had a chance to explore Taxila and the numerous archeological sites it hosts.
-It's a place with a long and incredibly rich history.
-I hope to share some of it with you in this post.

-## Etymological Origins

 The name _Taxila_ is the Greek approximation of the city's original name _Takshashila_.
 According to the Ramayana, Bharata, who was the younger half brother of Rama, founded Takshashila and the nearby city of Pushkalavati (modern Charsadda), naming them after his sons Taksha and Pushkala respectively.
-Hence, _Takshashila_ means "Rock of Taksha" ([_shila_](https://en.wiktionary.org/wiki/%E0%A4%B6%E0%A4%BF%E0%A4%B2%E0%A4%BE) being the Sanskrit term for 'rock' or 'stone').
+Hence, _Takshashila_ means 'Rock of Taksha' ([_shila_](https://en.wiktionary.org/wiki/%E0%A4%B6%E0%A4%BF%E0%A4%B2%E0%A4%BE) being the Sanskrit term for 'rock' or 'stone').
 In another interpretation, _Taksha_ is sometimes translated from Sanskrit as 'cut' or 'carve', lending the name Takshashila a meaning akin to 'City of carved rock'.

 ## Quick History